spaghetticode/html5-form-validations/README.md

 email, url.
 More can be added easily, but I am not needing them right now.

-You can customize the behaviour when errors are found by the library extending Validator.manageErorrs() method.
+You can customize the behaviour when errors are found by the library extending Validator.manageErrors() method.
 By default it just alerts the user with a list of errors, which is not that nice ;-)